The Treatise (Walter of Bibbesworth): Topics of the poem

+In-text English translations

 In all manuscripts many significant words in the French text are accompanied by English translations, written between the lines or in the margins.
 These glosses help to show that the book is intended for children whose first language is English and whose second language is to be French.
 A particular aim, according to the text, was that they should "be better taught in speech and not made fun of by others".
 The Treatise marks a turning point in the linguistic history of medieval England, showing that by its date English "had already become the mother tongue of the children of the Anglo-Norman nobility, and that they learnt it before they were taught French."

+Use as a children's book

 It is among the very earliest books in any language explicitly intended "for children to hear and read".
 It remained a popular text for two centuries, as shown both by the number of manuscripts in which it survives independently, and by its re-use as part of the 14th-century collection Femina Nova, compiled for older students at a period when few English children learned French in their early years.